 Unity Health Toronto (UHT) Hospitalist Fellowship

 EDUCATION CURRICULUM: In addition to an emphasis on teaching related to the care of patients, fellows will partake in an education “boot camp” early in training to ensure they are prepared to meet the urgent demands of their patients.
-The program will also protect time for fellows to partake in the robust residency teaching sessions that are part of the core rotations and make available a series of self-study modules on a breadth of topics followed by small-group, facilitated learning by an expert faculty for consolidation of key concepts.
+The program will also protect time for fellows to partake in the robust residency teaching sessions that are part of the core rotations and provide regular academic half-days to round-out the training.

-CALL REQUIREMENTS: Fellows will be responsible for no more than two (2) in-house overnight call shifts or 2 weekend-day call shifts per month.
+CALL REQUIREMENTS: Fellows will be responsible for between 2-4 in-house overnight call shifts or the equivalent per rotation block.
 Careful attention has been given to ensure that the nature of the call requirements enhance the fellows’ training experience and that fellows are appropriately supported.

 Unity Health Toronto invites applications from all qualified individuals.
 We are strongly committed to employment equity, diversity, and inclusion in the workplace and encourage applications from Black, racialized/visible minority and Indigenous/Aboriginal people, women, persons with disabilities, and 2SLLGBTQ+ persons.
 All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadian citizens and permanent residents of Canada will be given priority.
 Unity Health Toronto will provide support in its recruitment processes to applicants with disabilities, including accommodation that takes into account an applicant’s accessibility needs.
-If you require accommodation during the interview process, please contact Dr. Katina Tzanetos at [email protected].
+If you require accommodation during the interview process, please contact Mr. James Berlin at [email protected]